enhorn/OneCloudyKitty/README.md

 # OneCloudyKitty
-Package to simplify CloudKit interactions.
+A small package to simplify basic CloudKit interactions.